In this Nexus Mutal review, we delve into this groundbreaking insurance alternative tailored for the cryptocurrency and DeFi landscape.

 Once you have purchased your NXM tokens, you can earn rewards by staking them against contracts that you think are secure.
-To stake, you simply select the contract and decide how much you’d like to deposit.
-Plus you can stake your deposit up to 10 times across as many contracts you like.
+To stake, you simply select the contract and decide how much you want to deposit.
+You can stake your deposit up to 10 times across as many contracts as you like.

-Then as cover is purchased you start to earn your rewards, increasing or adjusting your deposit stakes at any time.
-If a successful claim is made on a contract that you’ve staked against you will lose some or all of your deposit.
-If you want to unstake, this will require a 90 day lock-up period.
+Then as the cover is purchased, you start to earn your rewards, increasing or adjusting your deposit stakes at any time.
+If a successful claim is made on a contract you’ve staked against, you will lose some or all of your deposit.
+If you want to unstack, this will require a 90-day lock-up period.

 - Visit the Nexus Mutual staking platform at https://app.nexusmutual.io/staking